openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-packages.en.md

 |Title level URL|title_url|Mandatory||
 |Media type (journal, book, database) |medium|Optional||

-GOKb supports the enhancement of KBART with some proprietary fields:
+GOKB supports the enhancement of KBART with some proprietary fields:

-+ For serial publications, the ZDBID can be added to field `zdb_id`.
++ For serial publications, the ZDB id can be added to field `zdb_id`.
 + Dates when a title is added or removed for a package can be added to `access_start_date` and `access_end_date` fields.
 These dates are useful for obtaining the historical status of a package at a particular time.